Dry macular degeneration

 You also may use a closed-circuit television system that uses a video camera to magnify reading material and project it on a video screen.

-• Use electronic reading aids and voice interfaces.
+- Use electronic reading aids and voice interfaces.
 Try large-print books, tablet computers and audiobooks.
 Some tablet and smartphone apps are designed to help people with low vision.
-And many of these devices now come with voice recognition systems, which can be a helpful low vision aid.
+And many of these devices now come with voice recognition features.

-• Consider your transportation options.
+- Consider your transportation options.
 If you drive, check with your doctor to see if it's safe to continue doing so.
 Be extra cautious in certain situations, such as driving at night, in heavy traffic or in bad weather.
 Use public transportation or ask family members to help, especially with night driving.
-Or use local van or shuttle services, volunteer driving networks, or rideshares.
+Or use local van or shuttle services, volunteer driving networks, or ride-sharing.

 Preparing for an appointment